Cisplatin (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using medicine for seizures (such as Depakote®, Dilantin®, Keppra?, Luminal®, Tegretol®).
-Tell your doctor if you have ever been treated with radiation or other cancer drugs.
+- Some medicines can affect how cisplatin works.
+Tell your doctor if you are taking seizure medicine or if you have ever been treated with radiation or other cancer drugs.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or have any other health conditions.
+- Tell your doctor if you are breastfeeding or have any health conditions.

 - Your doctor will need to check your blood and urine at regular visits while you are using this medicine.
-You may also need to have other exams, such as hearing tests, on a regular basis.
-Be sure to keep all appointments.
+You may also need to have hearing tests.
+Keep all appointments.

-- Side effects of this medicine may appear in between treatments or after you have stopped using this medicine.
+- Side effects may appear in between treatments or after you have stopped using this medicine.

 Possible Side Effects While Using This Medicine